List of Publications

 Collaborator: Justine Weber

-We participate in two Ecological Research as Education Network (EREN) projects.
+We participate in 3 Ecological Research as Education Network (EREN) projects and 1 EREN partnership project.
 Distribution of Earthworms, led by Tim McCay, is investigating the distribution of native and non-native earthworms in the U.S. Milkweed Adaptation, headed up by Emily Mohl, is looking at how milkweed plants (which are essential for monarch butterflies) will respond to climate change.
+Laurie Anderson and Vikki Rodgers are leading a project that examines patterns in the distribution of the invasive plant garlic mustard.